wigy/chronicles_of_grunt/README.md

 Display all remaining TODO-entries found from the source code.
 Additional argument `todo:die` causes the script end with an error, if any TODO-entries are found.

+### Task: `release`

+Run all checks for code and then update README.md file and the version.

 ## License

 Copyright (c) 2015 Tommi Ronkainen